-- 19.1 For contracts of under £100,000 in value, suppliers to be invited to quote may be selected from an appropriate approved list, advertised on the Council's website or otherwise sought as appropriate.
-Where the contract value is £10,000 and up to £24,999, oral a minimum of five (5) verbal quotations (which should must be confirmed by email) can shall be sought and the use of the quotation pack is optional.
-Where the contract value is £25,000 up to £99,999, a minimum of five (5) quotations MUST be requested in writing via the Council's e-tendering system using the quotation pack.
-Where possible those invited to quote where the contract value is between £10,000 and £99,999 should include a minimum of three (3) local suppliers. - 19.2 The Authorising Officer must satisfy him/herselfthemselves as to the legal, financial and technical capacity of suppliers invited to quote to undertake the contract for the Council, through seeking appropriate in-house professional advice, and that they will provide value for money. - 19.3 Three or more suppliers must be invited to quote to ensure genuine competition.
-If it is only possible to invite two suppliers to quote, authorisation must be sought from the relevant Director. - 19.4 The Head of Legal and Procurement Services shall be responsible for all procedural aspects of seeking quotations, ensuring that probity and proper public accountability standards are in operation.
+(which must be confirmed by email) shall be sought and the use of the quotation pack is optional.
+Where the contract value is £25,000 up to £99,999, a minimum of five (5) quotations MUST be requested via the Council's e-tendering system using the quotation pack.
+Where possible those invited to quote where the contract value is between £10,000 and £99,999 should include a minimum of three (3) local suppliers.

+- 19.32 The Authorising Officer must satisfy themselves as to the legal, financial and technical capacity of suppliers invited to quote to undertake the contract for the Council, through seeking appropriate in-house professional advice, and that they will provide value for money. - 19.43 Three or more suppliers must be invited to quote to ensure genuine competition.
+If it is only possible to invite two suppliers to quote, authorisation must be sought from the relevant Director. - 19.54 The Head of Legal and Procurement Services shall be responsible for all procedural aspects of seeking quotations, ensuring that probity and proper public accountability standards are in operation.
 Monitoring shall be carried out periodically by either the internal or external auditor.